OpenReferralUK/human-services/pages/API/APIImplementation.md

 {:.no_toc}
 * TOC
 {:toc}
-This page provides programmer note on implementing the Open Referral UK Application Programming Interface (API).
+This page provides programmer notes on implementing the Open Referral UK Application Programming Interface (API).

 ## Security
 To make this API as widely used as possible across platforms, especially simple HTML/JavaScript apps, we recommend that you implement the following header on all HTTP responses.